jgkramer/jgkramer.github.io/_posts/2022-10-13-Residential-Electricity-Rates.md

 * Connecticut electricity is more expensive than Nevada - roughly 2x per kWh.
 * The TOU plan provides much more modest relative incentives to shift demand: peak pricing is only 1.5x off-peak and 1.3x the fixed rate price.
 * Winter and summer have the same peak vs. off-peak profile.

-Unclear to me whether these patterns are actually driven by the demand profile of Connecticut electricity usage.
+It's unclear to me whether these patterns are actually driven by the demand profile of Connecticut electricity usage.
 It is possible that the less extreme  summer climate means the HVAC differential between summer afternoons and all other times is less severe than in Nevada or other warm states, making overall demand much smoother.
 Alternatively, there may be a more conservative consumer / regulatory culture that is retains more attached to fixed-rate plans.